syamalpraneeth/syamalpraneeth/README.md

 ### Hi there 👋

 I'm Praneeth, you're probably here because you found me on LinkedIn/KIT website/LAMMPS mailing list.
-Most of the projects I am working on as of 2021, are academic and strictly confidential.
+Most of the projects I am working on as of 2021, are academic and strictly confidential, and only available on git.scc.kit.edu..
 But I intend to at least share some of my smaller scripts here, and also projects that I might work on when I get a break from my Ph.D. work.

 However if you do have any questions about my LAMMPS codes and my work at KIT simply write to me at sp.chila@kit.edu.
 For other stuff, I am reachable at syamalpraneeth@gmail.com.